Craftit7/Quizizz-cheat-2021/README.md

 ## Steps

-- After the first question loads:
+- After you join the quiz:
 - Press F12 or ctrl+shift+i
 - then goto console
 - then paste this script:-